 In Oracle of Seasons, the skeletal pirates eventually stop being stranded and set sail on the open seas, only to immediately become seasick, dock their ship and proceed to stand around on a beach for the rest of the game.

 Depending on the game, Princess Zelda is shown doing very little by way of actual ruling.
 This tends to be justified by her being blocked by her disbelieving father, being taken prisoner by the Big Bad, being enchanted, etc. In most cases, the best she can do is contact Link and send him to save her and Hyrule.
+In the case for Twilight Princess her non royal duties are somewhat explained in promo-materials because Hyrule was invaded before her coronation.

 For all the effort that Kay Faraday puts into building her entire identity around being a "Great Thief" and a "modern day Robin Hood" in Ace Attorney Investigations (going so far as to give herself a motto), she never steals anything more valuable than people's catchphrases, Gumshoe's role as sidekick, and the contents of Edgeworth's pockets, even when it would be very useful for her to do so.
 Partly justified because she is a 'Thief of Truth' whose main goal is to steal and expose evidence of corrupt doings, but she never makes any efforts towards that end either.
 Even more egregious as Investigations does not use Kleptomaniac Hero, with Edgeworth relying on notes/pictures/ect.
 In fact, Phoenix Wright and Apollo Justice's assistants (Maya and Trucy) actually end up doing more thievery than... well, the thief.